 A pipeline is often divided into stages, with each stage performing a set of tasks.

-In this article, I’ll take a look at the essential stages of a good CI/CD pipeline, that will improve your DevOps workflow.
+In this article, we’ll take a look at the essential stages of a good CI/CD pipeline, so that you can improve your DevOps workflow.

 What is the goal of a CI/CD pipeline?

-The main goal of a good, end-to-end CI/CD pipeline is to reduce the risk involved in deploying software.
+The main goal of a good, end-to-end CI/CD pipeline is to reduce the risks involved in deploying software.

-By providing fast feedback loops on the software, and by making deployment a repeatable process.
-This in turn allows you to deploy more frequently, which is one of the key metrics of DevOps.
+This, in turn, allows you to deploy more frequently, which is one of the key metrics of DevOps.